Claude List: Mount Albert seniors and reserves

 The 1936 season marked the beginning of a period of several years where List began to play a mixture of senior and senior reserve grade matches for Mount Albert.
 In 1936 he played 8 senior games, scoring 2 tries.
-He began the season playing 2 games for their top side and in the second against Devonport on May 9 he “did well with limited opportunities”.
+He began the season playing 2 games for their top side and in the second against Devonport on 9 May he “did well with limited opportunities”.

 At this time Claude's brother Francis was named in the Mount Albert reserve grade side.
 Through the remainder of the season Claude was named in the first grade side in some weeks but not others.
-On May 30 he was named to play Manukau who had rejoined the competition after years absence.
+On 30 May he was named to play Manukau who had rejoined the competition after years absence.
 Mount Albert won 23–18 over the eventual champions in Manukau.
 List was said to have “showed up for powerful bursts on occasions”.
 The following week in a 21–18 loss to City List scored his only points of the season for the first grade side, 2 tries.
-Over the remainder of the season he played in senior grade matches against Marist on June 13, Manukau on August 1, and Marist on September 12, either not playing in the other 6 matches or else playing for their reserve grade side.
+Over the remainder of the season he played in senior grade matches against Marist on 13 June, Manukau on 1 August and Marist on 12 September, either not playing in the other 6 matches or else playing for their reserve grade side.